 You start with the ability to make grunts from biomatter.
 These are basic little insects that can move and attack.
 They can also in true horror movie fashion, traverse and hide through vents.
 Later on, you unlock the ability to evolve a grunt into one of three other swarmer types though it does cost biomatter to do this.

 You have the Stalkers which retain the ability to use vents and ignore armor.
-You have the Disrupter that can make ranged attacks, and the mighty Goliath that deals more damage and can take more punishment than other swarmers.
+The Disrupter that can make ranged attacks, and the mighty Goliath that deals more damage and can take more punishment than other swarmers.
 You also have the ability to assimilate a civilian.
 This gives you a sort of double agent that can distract other humans but can’t attack.

 Deciding when, how and what to attack is key.
 The more humans you consume, the more biomatter you get.
 But is it worth the risk to go for humans that are off the beaten path?
 Its a ton of fun to use and plan with all the swarmer types.
 The core design of the game is very well done and I have little to no complaints about it.